-Connection to the existing Town of Bernalillo infrastructure has the added benefit of operational sustainability.
-The Town of Bernalillo currently has operation and maintenance staff that would include construction of the proposed improvements under their supervision.
+Connection to the existing Town infrastructure has the added benefit of operational sustainability.
+The Town currently has trained and certified operation and maintenance staff that would include the proposed improvements under their supervision.

 viii.
 Cost Estimates

 The cost estimate for this Alternative are considered conceptual, planning level estimates.
 Allowances have been added to adjust raw costs for the uncertainty associated with the conceptual design level presented in this PER.